j-pulliam/Car-Classification-with-Transfer-Learning-and-BCNNs/README.md

 * view_image.py: Views a random image from the training dataset and its corresponding label.

 The 1 folder is:
-* report: contains the paper written covering the project, "Fine Grained Car Make and Model Classification with Transfer Learning and BCNNs"
+* report: Contains the paper written covering the project, "Fine Grained Car Make and Model Classification with Transfer Learning and BCNNs"

 ## Viewing all labels in the dataset
 To view all dataset labels please run the following command: